rombie/contrail-controller/specs/bgp_mvpn.md

 provided as input tunnel attribute (which is part of the Type-4 route prefix)

 Reference: Page 254

+On Delete, any Type-4 path if already originated is retrieved from the DB state and deleted.

+This type-4 path is replicated into bgp and other tables via usual mechanisms.

+On the other hand, when global tree is computed or updated, MvpnProjectManager listener gets called.
+In this callback, notify all type-3 s-pmsi routes so that corresponding type4 leaf-ad routes are added/deleted/updated as necessary in the normal notify code path.

+MvpnManager shall provide an API to ErmVpnManager to encode input tunnel attr for the forest node of the (self) local tree.

 ## 4.12 Source AS extended community